You feel a bit stuck and SUPER frustrated.

 Plus you’re busy (life can be hectic!) and you want to eat not just healthy food but delicious, enjoyable foods that make you happy.
 You also still want to eat cake and chocolate occasionally too because #reallife.

 You see, I was never the healthiest kid growing up.
 Constantly sniffling, downing banana flavoured antibiotics between trips to the Doctors.
 My early memories are of having stomach issues and being that sensitive anxious child.
-I worried about everything and spent so much time running to the toilet that it became a bit of a joke in the family (especially during one road trip across California – they joked I visited every toilet in the state!).
+I worried about everything and spent so much time running to the toilet that it became a bit of a joke in the family (especially during one road trip across California – they joked I visited every toilet in the state!)

 And boy I loved food!
 Mars bar ice creams, apple pies and chips made in our families deep fat fryer, mini pizza’s or ketchup sandwiches (yes they’re a thing.
 White bread, margarine and ketchup – nutritious right?).
 Food was about fun, family and friends.
-But I also learned early on that food was comfort from the bullies and that it was something to obsess over.
+But I also learned early on that food was comfort from the bullies and childhood trauma and that it was something to obsess over.

 Weight became a ‘thing’ early on too.
 I was called fat at school and fat I became, so I joined a popular diet cub age 11.
 I counted tracked and went to weekly weigh in’s which involved lots of clapping and confessions of eating too many chocolate bars and crisps.
 By the time I hit teenage years my relationship with food was twisted and my health was getting worse.
 By the time I was at university for my undergraduate degree, I would describe myself as sad, sick and stuck on the toilet.